 - Are you creating top-, middle-, or bottom-funnel content?

 For example, if your website has a DA score of 50, you may want to prioritize keywords with a difficulty rating lower than 60 or 70.
-Brand new businesses may want to push this even lower — instead, look at topics with a difficulty of 40 or 30 — to improve your chances of ranking.
+Brand-new businesses may want to push this even lower — instead, look at topics with a difficulty rating of 40 or 30 — to improve their chances of ranking.

-By understanding your domain’s strengths and weaknesses, you can better determine which content is best for your business.
+You’re more likely to see success using topics with lower keyword difficulty to build authority rather than investing all your resources into targeting high-difficulty terms.
+By understanding your domain’s strengths and weaknesses, you can better determine the best content for your business.

-Scope Each Project and Order Them With ROI in Mind
+Step 10.
+Scope and Order Projects With ROI in Mind

-After solidifying your project plan, refer back to your KOB analysis to adjust the scope.
-This is the time you’ll need to effectively create each piece of content.
+After solidifying your project plan, refer back to your KOB analysis to adjust the scope — the time you’ll need to create each piece of content effectively.
 For example, interactive content such as a calculator will likely take longer than a simple SEO post.

 To help you get a more in-depth understanding of keyword terms and their purposes to maximize your content opportunities, keep these factors in mind.